 During Field Education in congregational placements students learn to partner with church laity by the establishment of a Lay Committee.
-Persons on the interview team and/ or others who work closely with the student may constitute such a group.
+Persons on the interview team and/or others who work closely with the student may constitute such a group.
 Lay Committees need not meet weekly; however, a monthly meeting can provide helpful input for the student and can help students learn to partner with laity.
 Such a circle of congregational members can offer the "view from the pew" which is indispensable to the practice of ministry.
-Each fall the Director of Field Education offers a training session for Lay Committees.
+Each fall, the Director of Field Education offers a training session for Lay Committees.

 In December and May, Lay Committees are asked to submit to the Field Education office an evaluation of the student from their perspective.
-These are sent to the student's ordaining body to help that group in the assessment of the student's readiness for ministry.
+These are sent to the student's ordaining body to help that group in the assessment of the student's readiness for ministry, and also to the student's academic advisor.